stormyark/Algorithm-Visualisation/README.md

    - Adjust the speed using the slider.
    - Click the "Create random array" button to generate a new array.
    - Watch the sorting visualization update on the canvas.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository and submit pull requests.
-Please open an issue first to discuss what you’d like to change.

-## License

-This project is licensed under the MIT License.